-Home-based social program provided by a community health and social worker reduces acute care use and improves care for older adults with complex health and social needs.
+Home-based social program provided by a community health worker (CHW) and social worker reduces acute care use and improves care for older adults with complex health and social needs.

 Enrollees in the program experienced significantly reduced emergency department visits and hospitalizations 12 months post-enrollment compared to 12 months before enrollment, when compared with a matched comparison group.
-Patients also reported improved satisfaction, quality of care, and communication from the community health worker-social worker care team.
+Patients also reported improved satisfaction, quality of care, and communication from the CHW-social worker care team.

-Interventions that integrate social workers and community health workers into the care team can potentially lead to improved patient outcomes for adults with complex health and social needs.
+Interventions that integrate social workers and CHWs into the care team can potentially lead to improved patient outcomes for adults with complex health and social needs.
 Through this type of intervention, health plans as well as provider partners with shared or full risk may experience cost savings through resulting reduced acute care utilization.